Welcome, friend.

 - A scaled solution to the Two-Sigma problem

-- Something between The Young Lady’s Illustrated Primer, and Aristotle as a live-in personal tutor
+- Something between The Young Lady’s Illustrated Primer, and Aristotle as a live-in personal tutor.

 - Widespread nuclear power (especially nuclear powered container ships — did you know the biggest 15 ships emit as much pollution as all the world’s cars?)

-- A company that absolutely nails moving.
-When you have to move you should be able to push a button, and all the paperwork, finding a house, finding schools, opening a bank account, is done for you.
+- When you have to move you should be able to push a button, and all the paperwork, finding a house, finding schools, opening a bank account, is done for you.

-- Voluntary Imprisonment as a service — a solution to the “flying productivity paradox”.
+- Voluntary Imprisonment as a service — a solution to the “flying productivity paradox”

 - People tend to be extremely productive on airplanes.
 This is in part because there is a lack of stimulation: no internet, limited room to move around, only sub-mediocre entertainment which is decided by committee, not tailored to your interests.
+How can we simulate this in a co-working environment?

 About this blog